Okay. Roll up your sleeves!

 Let's look at the key factors that make them so popular.

-The big draw of Supplements is that they work like PPO's.
+The big draw of Supplements is that they work like PPO's (or how people think PPOs work!).

 Let's look at the actual Plan benefits.